evansaraivanov/wzvbs-madgraph/README.md

 I highly reccomend people using Windows to set up a linux install or linux virtual machine.

-1. Install madgraph v2.6.x (https://launchpad.net/mg5amcnlo/+download).
+1. To begin, make sure you have a fortran compiler like gcc-fortran, a c++ compiler like gcc, and python version above 2.6 and below 3 installed.
+The installation process is dependent on the OS you are using.
+On linux, you can use your distributions package manager to install the compilers.
+Now install madgraph v2.6.x (https://launchpad.net/mg5amcnlo/+download).
 Extract the files from the tarball to your desired location, and cd into the new directory.
 To start madgraph use

 > python2 bin/mg5_aMC